technowizardbob/profiles/README.md

 Bash Aliases :rocket:

 # INSTALL:
+Notice: I reference /opt/profiles folders a lot...in code, as it's a nice unused place for it to live at...
+Sorry, if you wanted /usr/local/bin or something else....

+####As with any software...Please backup your system before installation begains....
+If you use the installer I make best efforts to auto backup to ~/.dotfile_backups

 Download from github to /home/$USER/profiles and extract there...via the following git clone command:
 ```bash
 $ cd ~